Why Is an Inbound Marketing Strategy Important?

 Definition Time: Inbound Marketing

 Inbound marketing provides a counterpoint to that, where you work to attract customers to your brand by providing engaging, informative, and highly relevant content on your blog, social media, and elsewhere on the web.
-The inbound methodology combines multiple media types across multiple channels to convey your brand message, raise awareness, and provide solutions to pain points that your customers are known to have.
-All that while building trust in your brand as a source of great information.
+The inbound methodology combines multiple media types across multiple channels to convey your brand message, raise awareness, and provide solutions to pain points your customers are known to have—all that while building trust in your brand as a source of great information.

 Attract phase

 • Paid ads: Crossing over from the traditional marketing world, paid ads are still a crucial piece of an inbound marketing campaign.
-What differs is the content of these ads; they’re not sales pitches per se; rather, they provide information and a CTA to learn more by clicking through to a landing page full of further information.
+What differs is the content of these ads; they're not sales pitches per se; instead, they provide information and a CTA to learn more by clicking through to a landing page full of further information.

 • Videos: Testimonials show that people trust other people more than corporations, and guided how-tos can show how easy it is to use your product to solve problems.